jbytecode/rcaller/paper/paper.md

 # Acknowledgements

-We acknowledge contributions from Paul Curcean, Miroslav Batchkarov, Joel Wong, Kejo Starosta, Steven Sotelo, Edinei Piovesan, Simon Carter, and others of this project.
+We acknowledge contributions from Paul Curcean, Miroslav Batchkarov, Joel Wong, Kejo Starosta, Steven Sotelo, Edinei Piovesan, Simon Carter, and others of this projectt.

 # References